 Worked example 1: Fulton 78 Margaret, hip fracture, 5 days observation, SNF denied

-Margaret, 78, of Buckhead (Fulton County), falls and is taken to an Atlanta-area hospital with a suspected hip fracture.
-Imaging confirms a non-displaced fracture; orthopedics recommends conservative management with weight-bearing as tolerated.
+Margaret, 78, of Buckhead (Fulton County), falls and is taken to an Atlanta-area hospital.
+Imaging confirms a non-displaced hip fracture; orthopedics recommends conservative management with weight-bearing as tolerated.
 She is placed in a hospital bed for 5 days for pain management and PT initiation, with discharge planning for SNF rehabilitation.

 Hospital classifies her as observation status because the conservative management plan doesn't clearly cross two midnights with inpatient-level needs.